Originally written in April 2015

 26. Calgary Flames — Andrew Cogliano, F

 The Flames now get a guy who is as durable as they come.
-He won’t blow you away offensively, but he’s a player that will always be available in addition to some offensive production.
+He won’t blow you away offensively, but he’s a player who will always be available in addition to some offensive production.

 Original Pick: D Matt Pelech